google/or-tools/ortools/sat/doc/reference.md

 **Args:**

-- *variables*: a list of variables this strategy will assign.
+- *variables:* a list of variables this strategy will assign.
-- *var_strategy*: heuristic to choose the next variable to assign.
+- *var_strategy:* heuristic to choose the next variable to assign.
-- *domain_strategy*: heuristic to reduce the domain of the selected variable.
+- *domain_strategy:* heuristic to reduce the domain of the selected variable.
     Currently, this is advanced code: the union of all strategies added to the model must be complete, i.e. instantiates all variables.
       Otherwise, Solve() will fail.